-Whenever possible, the Measuring Head should be installed on the longest straight run of the bus that is available in an area free of other bus structures.
+Whenever possible, the head should be installed on the longest straight run of the bus that is available in an area free of other bus structures.
 General guidelines requiring consideration when installing a Measuring Head are shown in figure 4.1 (guidelines illustrated are to be considered as the minimum required distances).
-If the proposed Measuring Head location can be physically described by more than one of the diagrams (figure 4.1), a bus analysis should be performed.
-For the guidelines of figure 4.1 to apply, the bus height-to-width ratio should equal the Measuring Head aperture height-to-width ratio, within ±10%.
+If the proposed head location can be physically described by more than one of the diagrams (figure 4.1), a bus analysis should be performed.
+For the guidelines of figure 4.1 to apply, the bus height-to-width ratio should equal the head aperture height-to-width ratio, within $\pm 10\%$.
 This ratio does not affect the accuracy of the measurement, but it does affect the loading of different sections of the Measuring Head.

-© 2019 DynAmp, LLC 041594 M a = maximum aperture dimension
+a = maximum aperture dimension